 “In short, this study has given us significant insights into both the park ecosystems that these bears inhabit, and the microbial ecosystems that help these bears thrive,” McKenney says.

-The study, “Intrinsic and extrinsic factors influence on an omnivore’s gut microbiome,” is published in the open-access journal Scientific Reports.
+The study, “Correlating gut microbial membership to brown bear health metrics,” is published in the open-access journal Scientific Reports.
 The paper was co-authored by Kyle Joly and Buck Mangipane of the National Park Service; Lindsey Mangipane, David Gustine and Joy Erlenbach of the U.S. Fish and Wildlife Service; and Matthew Rogers of the National Marine Fisheries Service.

 The work was made possible by research funding from NMU.